-Your Auto Insurance Premium Changes Based Upon Insurance Points When You File A Claim
+Your Auto Insurance Premium Changes Based Upon Insurance Points Each Time You File a Claim

-many factors affect your auto insurance premium when you file a claim, but North Carolina sets strict limits on how much that can be
+many factors affect your auto insurance premium when you file a claim, but North Carolina sets strict limits on how much your rates can increase

-Filing a claim with your auto insurance company will usually leave you paying higher premiums.
-But it might not be so bad depending upon your auto insurance company, any insurance discounts offered, the amount of the claim, and the number of insurance points you've accumulated.
+Filing a claim with your auto insurance company will usually leave you paying higher premiums for a few years, especially if there was a lot of damage.
+But how much more money will you end up paying?
+Filing an insurance claim might not be so bad on your wallet depending upon your insurance company, insurance discounts, the amount of the claim, and the number of insurance points you've accumulated.

 some of the lowest auto insurance rates in the country